Meet the Team

 Janet T. Newcomb ([email protected]) is the Performing Arts Coordinator of the PAR project and works at LYRASIS.
 Jan’s leadership experience in performing, community and government arts organizations has included the following positions: Vice President of Development and Interim President & CEO of the Rochester (NY) Philharmonic Orchestra and CEO of the Charleston (SC) Symphony Orchestra, Orchestra of the Southern Finger Lakes and 171 Cedar Arts Center in Corning, NY.
 She founded and developed an arts council in Beaufort, SC and was co-founder of the Bailey/Newcomb Dance Company (NY).
 She served as executive director of three other regional arts councils in upstate NY and SC before joining the staff of the South Carolina Arts Commission as Director of Grants.
 Jan has taught modern dance and arts policy and management courses as adjunct faculty at the University of Buffalo, Medaille College, University of South Carolina, College of Charleston, and New York Institute of Technology in Manhattan where she designed and served as the founding director of the MA in Leadership in the Arts & Entertainment Industries (LAEI) Program, in association with Nederlander Worldwide Entertainment LLC.
 Since 2009, Jan has consulted with clients including South Arts, Long Wharf Theatre (CT), Miami Summer Music Festival, and the Lexington (KY) Philharmonic.

-Allison Tratner (Allison.Tratner@sos.nj.gov) has been the Director of Communications for the New Jersey State Council on the Arts since 2008, a role responsible for supporting the Council’s interests in strategic communications, planning and partnerships.
+Allison Tratner ([email protected]) has been the Executive Director of the New Jersey State Council on the Arts since October 2018.
+Allison served on the Council staff since 2005 in a number of positions, including Deputy Director and Director of Communications.
+During her time at the Council, Allison has been responsible for leading the Council's interests in strategic communications, long-range planning, and community partnerships.
 Since 1966, the State Arts Council’s volunteer members and professional staff have worked to encourage and give financial support to New Jersey artists and arts organizations, and to strengthen New Jersey communities through the arts.
-As the largest funder of the arts in New Jersey, this year the Council awarded $16 million in competitive grants, reaching over 700 arts organizations, projects and artists, with nearly half in support of performing arts organizations and activities.
+As the largest funder of the arts in New Jersey, Council grants support over 700 arts organizations, projects and artists, with nearly half in support of performing arts organizations and activities.
 Strategic cross-sector partnerships help extend the Council’s reach to traditionally underserved populations and in key areas such as education, healthcare, community revitalization and economic development.
-The Council is a founding member of the New Jersey Cultural Alliance for response (NJCAR), the first-in-the-nation alliance of its kind to include the arts, created to empower cultural communities to preserve assets and sustain operations before, during and after a disaster.
+The Council is a founding member of the New Jersey Cultural Alliance for response (NJCAR), the first-in-the-nation alliance of its kind to include the arts, created to help cultural communities preserve assets and sustain operations before, during and after a disaster.

 Colin Turner ([email protected]) has been the Executive Director of the Midwest Art Conservation Center (MACC) since2002.
 He is a Professional Associate of The American Institute for Conservation of Historic & Artistic Works, a member of the Minnesota Council of Nonprofits and the Twin Cities Nonprofit Financial Group, Chair of the National Association of Regional Conservation Centers, a member of the Regional Alliance for Preservation and serves on the Heritage Emergency National Task Force.